mahira13/Personal_Expense_Tracker/README.md

 # personal_expense_tracker
 A Flutter app to manage your daily expenses and keep track of them.
+It shows a Weekly Bar Graph of the tracked Expenditures grouped by 3 categories: food, travel and misc.
+You can also delete/edit an added expenditure.
+It also reminds you to fill the daily expenses at 6:30 pm using flutter_local_notifications.
 Easy to use and Simple Interface.
 ## Libraries & Tools used
+Architecture used: MVC pattern
 1. flutter_svg: ^2.0.10+1
 2. intl:
 3. uuid: